 “6” = algae greater than 10 cm.

 NOTE: Examine the first substrate you encounter, which may not always be the stream bed (e.g., snag, plants, roots).
-Make observations at the point where your hand encounters the substrate (i.e., if a 0.5 m long snag is grabbed, record the algal thickness based on where your hand touches it, not elsewhere).
+Make observations at the point where your hand encounters the substrate (i.e., if a 0.5 m long snag is grabbed, record the algal length rank classification based on where your hand touches it, not elsewhere).
 Take the measurement where the algae are representative of the entire amount in your hand (i.e. avoid measuring a single long filament when most of substrate has only a thin coating).
 Macroalgae that are structurally more similar to macrophytes (e.g. Chara, Nitella) are not considered to be algae for RPS purposes.
 Aquatic mosses (e.g., Fontinalis, Sphagnum) or liverworts are not algae and are not measured as algae in the RPS.

 Figure FS 7230-1.
 Illustration of how to determine algal thickness ranks by measuring length of algae in the stream flow.

-If the substrate cannot be seen (e.g., in tannic waters) in depths greater than the Secchi depth, then the thickness can be presumed to be less than or equal to 1 mm and “N” should be recorded.
+If the substrate cannot be seen (e.g., in tannic waters) in depths greater than the Secchi depth, then the length can be presumed to be less than or equal to 1 mm and “N” should be recorded.
 If the substrate cannot be seen, and the depth is less than the Secchi depth, but cannot be reached with the hand, record an “X” for that point, indicating that observations and measurements are not possible using this method.
-Leaving the cell blank indicates the point was not evaluated, so please remember to record the “N” or “X” as appropriate.
+If there are “X” observations in the survey, include a comment specifying the reasons the point was unable to be assessed (e.g. an obstruction, high flow, bottom stirred up, etc.).
+Leaving the cell blank indicates the point was not evaluated, so it is important to record the “N” or “X” as appropriate.

-If the substrate can be seen but not reached, then estimate the thickness rank based on visual similarity to other substrates within the stream that were reachable.
+If the substrate can be seen but not reached, then estimate the length rank.
+This estimate may be based on visual similarity to other substrates within the stream that were reachable.
 Note on the datasheet which points were visually estimated.
 This visual estimation should only be conducted when you cannot reach the substrate.
+It is recommended to use an aquascope (underwater viewer/bathyscope) when making estimates in nonwadeable systems (e.g. deeper spring runs), for improved clarity and reduction of glare.

-If the substrate cannot be brought to the surface (e.g., a large rock or snag) but it is reachable, then rub the surface of the substrate and visually inspect to determine the presence/absence of algae and approximate thickness.
+If the substrate cannot be brought to the surface (e.g., a large rock or snag) but it is reachable, then rub the surface of the substrate and visually inspect to determine the presence/absence of algae and approximate length.

-Canopy cover shall be measured using a spherical densiometer, between points 4 and 6 (ideally at point 5) on each transect.
+The canopy cover shall be measured using a spherical densiometer, between points 4 and 6 (ideally at point 5) on each transect.
 Do not take a canopy cover measurement if this section of the transect is unreachable.
+Only make one canopy cover reading per transect.

 The densiometer consists of a concave or convex mirror with gridwork delineating 24 etched boxes, each 0.25” squared.
 Each 0.25“-square box can be subdivided into 4 smaller quadrants, to create a total of 96 quadrants.
 The densiometer instructions refer to these quadrants as dots.

-While facing upstream, hold the instrument level (a bubble on the face of the densiometer indicates when the instrument is level), approximately 12-18” away from the body so your head is just outside the grid.
-It is more important to hold the instrument level, at approximately waist height, than at a specific distance above the water’s surface.
+While facing upstream, hold the instrument level at approximately waist height (a bubble on the face of the densiometer indicates when the instrument is level), approximately 12-18” away from the body so your head is just outside the grid.

 Count the number of quadrants (out of a total of 96) for which at least half of the quadrant is filled by tree canopy cover (branches and/or leaves).
 Record this number (number of quadrants WITH canopy cover) for each transect in association with point 4, 5, or 6.